Nasimaktar99/AIOBOT/README.md

 cd your-private-repo
 rm -rfv .gitignore
 ```

 **NOTE:** Replace 'username' with your GitHub username and 'your-private-repo' with the name of your private repo.
-**NOTE:** Authenticate into GitHub, if prompted.
+Authenticate into GitHub, if prompted.
 If you have enabled 2FA in GitHub, you may not be able to authenticate.
 In that case, create a Personal Access Token, with 'repo-only' access, under Developer Settings in GitHub Settings and use it in the password field to authenticate in git.
 - Commit and push the changes made to the remote GitHub repo:
 ```
 git add .